appsmithorg/appsmith-docs/quick-start.md

 ## Appsmith Cloud

-The fastest way to get started with appsmith is using our cloud-hosted version.
+The fastest way to get started with Appsmith is using our cloud-hosted version.
 It's as easy as

 1. [Create an Account](https://app.appsmith.com/user/signup)
 2. [Start Building](core-concepts/building-the-ui/)

 ## Docker

 Appsmith can be deployed locally or on your private instance using docker.
-To simplify installation, appsmith comes with an installation script that will download all of the necessary dependencies and help you configure Appsmith.
+To simplify installation, Appsmith comes with an installation script that will download all of the necessary dependencies and help you configure Appsmith.

 **Supported Operating Systems**